Basic Policy

 At Otsuka Pharmaceutical, the Human Resources Department holds individual interviews with every employee, and follows up on the issues they raise.
 Interviews are conducted with more than 1,500 employees every year.

-At Taiho Pharmaceutical, approximately one-third of personnel in the Human Resources Department have obtained career consultant* qualifications, and the company actively supports career development that accommodates the aims of each employee.
-In 2014, the company opened a career counseling office staffed with both industrial counselors and career consultants.
-In addition, since 2021 Taiho Pharmaceutical has distributed a handbook on career counselling for managers, and have started a system that allows supervisors and subordinates to openly discuss their careers using a career design sheet (developed inhouse) as a tool for employees to think deeply about their own careers.
+At Taiho Pharmaceutical, more than 10 employees in the Human Resources Department have obtained qualifications such as career consultant*, and the company actively supports career development that accommodates the aims of every employee.
+The career counseling office gives employees advice from qualified internal staff.
+Building on this foundation, since 2021 the company has improved this initiative by introducing a handbook on career counseling for managers.
+This allows supervisors and employees to openly discuss their careers.
+To help shape these initiatives, the company has developed and widely distributed a career design sheet as a tool for employees to think more deeply about their careers.

 At Otsuka group companies, we have introduced support for self-study using e-learning run by external organizations, in this way providing opportunities for employees to achieve personal growth and self-fulfillment.